 For a period of one year following the acceptance of the Improvements (the "Warranty Period"), the Owner shall be responsible for making any repairs or replacements required due to (a) defective materials, workmanship, or design or (b) damage that may be done to the Improvements except ordinary wear and tear.
 Repairs or replacement will be made which, in the opinion of the City, are necessary to maintain the Improvements to the same standards applicable at the time of the City's acceptance of the Improvements.
-THE ONE YEAR PERIOD WILL BE EXTENDED AN ADDITIONAL YEAR FOR TURF AREAS NOT ESTABLISHED BY USE OF SOD.
+The one year period will be extended an additional year for turf areas not established by use of sod.

 During the ninth month of the Warranty Period, a warranty inspection will be conducted by the City and a corrections list will be submitted to the Owner stating what repairs or replacements are necessary pursuant to this Agreement.
-A SECOND WARRANTLY INSPECTION WILL OCCUR PRIOR TO THE END OF THE SECOND YEAR FOR TURF AREA NOT ESTABLISHED BY THE USE OF SOD.
+A second warranty inspection will occur prior to the end of the second year for turf area not established by the use of sod.

-All such deficiencies set forth in the corrections list shall be completed by the Owner within sixty (60) 60 days of notification.
-Any warranty repair or replacement that is not satisfactorily completed by the Owner within sixty (60) 60 days following notification may be completed by the City and charged to the Owner, which costs the Owner hereby agrees to reimburse to the City, unless modified by written agreement.
+All such deficiencies set forth in the corrections list shall be completed by the Owner within 60 days of notification.
+Any warranty repair or replacement that is not satisfactorily completed by the Owner within 60 days following notification may be completed by the City and charged to the Owner, which costs the Owner hereby agrees to reimburse to the City, unless modified by written agreement.

-The City will monitor the satisfactory completion of all correction list items and, when completed, will provide will the Owner a written acknowledgment of the completion of the Warranty Period and the release of the Improvements of designated portions thereof from warranty.
+The City will monitor the satisfactory completion of all correction list items and, when completed, will provide the Owner a written acknowledgment of the completion of the Warranty Period and the release of the Improvements of designated portions thereof from warranty.
 Upon the request of the Owner, the City shall release the surety for any portion of the Improvements released from warranty by the City.